Search blog:

 What to do if you make a mistake with your tax return

-If HMRC finds problems with your return, this could result in paying more tax and receiving a penalty notice.
-However, if you have taken reasonable care with your return and made a genuine mistake – no penalty should apply, and you have the right to appeal a penalty notice.
+If HMRC finds a problem with your tax return, you could end up paying more tax and receiving a penalty notice.
+However, if you have taken reasonable care with your return and made a genuine mistake, no penalty should apply.
+You also have the right to appeal a penalty notice.

-It is also worth mentioning that HMRC may decide to open an enquiry to investigate your tax affairs if there are inconsistencies between your different returns, you file returns consistently late, and/or your costs are significantly higher than the industry norm.
+HMRC may decide to open an enquiry to investigate your tax affairs if there are inconsistencies in your returns, if you file returns consistently late, and/or if your costs are significantly higher than the industry norm.

-We’ve covered our top 10 Self Assessment mistakes people make when completing their tax return, a selection of other common errors, and what to do if you need to change your return.
+We’ve covered our top 10 Self Assessment mistakes, a selection of other common errors, and what to do if you need to change your tax return.
+We hope this article has helped you understand what to avoid, how to prepare for tax season, and how to reduce your final bill.

-If you’re on the hunt for more information about Self Assessment and company taxes, you’ve come to the right place.
-Check out the 1st Formations blog for regular tips, tricks, and updates about HMRC Self Assessment, Corporation Tax, company formation, and more.
+If you’d like more information on Self Assessment and company taxes, you’re in the right place.
+Leave us a comment below or browse the 1st Formations blog for advice and updates on tax, company formation, and more.

 About The Author